World Naked Bike Ride – WNBR London

-Due to current circumstances World Naked Bike Ride London 2020 will not ride on 13th June 2020 and has become #NotTheWorldNakedBikeRide.
-We’d love you to take part, but you need to do it at home or in isolation.
+Due to Covid-19, World Naked Bike Ride London did not ride in 2020.
+Instead, 13th June 2020 became #NotTheWorldNakedBikeRide.
+Hundreds of supporters joined in safe alternative activities either at home or in isolation.

 The annual WNBR London Naked Bike Ride is worthy, free, fun, legal and it’s making the world a better place for everyone.

 Cleaner environment, safer roads, healthier lifestyles, better attitudes!